What is Electrolysis?

 What are the products of Chlor-Alkali used for?

 Chlor-alkali chemicals serve as critical feedstock for the manufacture of many products such as PVC, fertilizers, detergents, pharmaceuticals and are used in water purification.
 Learn more about the products of each chlor-alkali application with our useful guide.

 Which Type of Electrolyser is an INEOS BICHLOR Electrolyser?

-BICHLOR electrolysers have a zero-gap and bipolar design, featuring a modular approach that streamlines maintenance and minimises plant downtime.
+BICHLOR electrolysers are of a zero-gap membrane bipolar design, featuring a modular approach that streamlines maintenance and minimises plant downtime.
 The technology delivers significant energy savings and long-lasting performance over a lifetime of chlor-alkali production.

 Why are electrode coatings required for Electrolysers?

 Each electrode (cathode and anode) is coated to improve power performance and efficiency of the electrolysis process.